mossgreen/mossgreen.github.io/_posts/2018-10-06-Handling-Date-Time-in-Java.md

 ### Calendar sicne 1.1

 - `java.util.Calendar`
-- `java.text.DateFormat` were introduced to parse the string dates but it's not thread-safe
+- `java.text.DateFormat` were introduced to parse the string dates but it's not thread-safe.
+If two threads try to parse a date by using the same formatter at the same time, you may receive unpredictable results.
 - months are still zero-index based
 - Calendar class is mutable then there is a thread-safety problem
+- It got rid of the 1900 offset for the year
+- Months also start at index 0
 - it is still problematic to do some calculations as intervals or differences between dates in a simple manner
 - managing zoned dates still gives developers many headaches

+### Joda-Time

+- A third-party date and time library
+- Java 8 integrates many of the Joda-Time features in the `java.time` package

 ### Date Time API since Java 1.8

-- `java.time`
+- `java.time` package
 - all immutable and thread-safe
 - LocalDate, LocalTime, LocalDateTime
 - Instant
+- TemporalAmount: Duration, Period
 - DateTimeFormatter, DateTimeFormatterBuilder
-- TemporalAmount: Duration, Period
 - Time Zones: ZoneID, ZoneOffset, OffsetDateTime, OffsetTime

 ## Java 8 Date Time API Details

-### Java 8 Date Time is thread safe

 ### LocalDate, LocalTime, LocalDateTime

-### Instant

-### Java 8 with  Time Zones

-`Instant` is the simplest, simply representing the instant. `OffsetDateTime` adds to the instant the offset from UTC/Greenwich, which allows the local date-time to be obtained. `ZonedDateTime` adds full time-zone rules.

-- LocalDate : its instance is an immutable object representing a plain date without time of the day and store the date in the YYYY-MM-DD format.
-An instance of this class can be created in many ways.
-- LocalTime : it is similar to LocalDate, but it represents only the time of the day without time zone details and stores the time in the HH:mm:ss.nanos format.
-An instance of this class can be created as follows:
-- LocalDateTime : this is the combination of the previous two, holding both date and time parts without timezone details.
-The datetime is stored in the YYYY-MM-DDThh:mm:ss and can be created as follows:
+- Don't have time zone info
+- Human readable

 ```java
 LocalDate.now(); //get the current date